marcusm117/marcusm117/README.md

 I'm Marcus, a junior at Columbia University.

-I'm interested in theoretical computer science, systems design, and computational neuroscience.
+I'm interested in Theoretical Computer Science, Systems Design, and Computational Neuroscience.

 ### My GitHub at a Glance